WICG/bundle-preloading/subresource-loading.md

 #### Q: Is there any way to keep around just *part* of a chunk ID in cache, if part of it changes and another part doesn't?

-**A**: Chunk IDs are the atomic unit of caching.
-So, either you use the whole chunk or you do not.
+**A**: In the above proposal, chunk IDs are the atomic unit of loading and caching.
+The browser either uses whole chunk or it does not.
+Chunk IDs are abstract units of loading, not necessarily corresponding to a library/package: there may be multiple packages in a chunk, or one package may be divided into multiple chunks.
 If you want to be able to keep around just part of a chunk ID when only part of it changes, divide it into two chunk IDs ahead of time.
-(This is a tradeoff that the bunder can make.)
+Bundlers are responsible for making this metadata volume vs caching tradeoff.